CiscoDevNet/terraform-provider-iosxr/docs/data-sources/segment_routing_te.md

 - `logging_pcep_peer_status` (Boolean) Enable logging for pcep peer status
 - `logging_policy_status` (Boolean) Enable logging for policy status
 - `on_demand_colors` (Attributes List) On-demand color configuration (see [below for nested schema](#nestedatt--on_demand_colors))
-- `pcc_dead_timer_interval` (Number) Amount of time after which the peer can declare this session down, if no PCEP message has been received
+- `pcc_dead_timer` (Number) Amount of time after which the peer can declare this session down, if no PCEP message has been received
 - `pcc_delegation_timeout` (Number) Maximum time delegated SR-TE policies can remain up without an active connection to a PCE
-- `pcc_initiated_orphan_interval` (Number) Amount of time that PCE initiated policy remains delegated to a peer that has gone down
+- `pcc_initiated_orphan` (Number) Amount of time that PCE initiated policy remains delegated to a peer that has gone down
-- `pcc_initiated_state_interval` (Number) Amount of time that PCE initiated policy can exist as an orphan before it is cleaned up
+- `pcc_initiated_state` (Number) Amount of time that PCE initiated policy can exist as an orphan before it is cleaned up
 - `pcc_report_all` (Boolean) Report all local SR policies to connected PCEP peers
 - `pcc_source_address` (String) Local source IP address to use on PCEP sessions
 - `pce_peers` (Attributes List) PCE peer (see [below for nested schema](#nestedatt--pce_peers))